 This study will (a) seek consensus regarding the minimum items required in a children’s trial protocol, (b) develop a plan of research to develop guidelines for researchers on how to implement checklist items, and (c) plan a knowledge translation strategy to disseminate the SPIRIT-C guidelines and to ensure endorsement.
 By standardizing how researchers conduct trials in children, the SPIRIT-C guidelines may improve the safety, use and impact of clinical research.

 The evidence synthesis, Delphi survey and international consensus have been completed.
 The checklists have been finalized (available on request).
-CONSORT-C and SPIRIT-C statements and Explanation and Elaboration documents will be published May 2016.
+SPIRIT-C Statement and Explanation and Elaboration document will be published in Q2 2017.

 Details from the systematic review can be found here: Clyburne-Sherin AVP, Thurairajah P, Kapadia M.Z, Sampson M, Chan WWY, Offringa M (2015).
 Recommendations and evidence for reporting items in pediatric clinical trial protocols and reports: two systematic reviews – BMC Trials, 16: 417.